What are roundworms?

 There are many effective medications to treat roundworms.
 The most common types of worming medication are in tablet or topical form.

 Some applications such as Revolution typically treat fleas and some varieties of worms such as roundworm, hookworm, and tapeworm and are administered onto the skin on the back of the neck once a month.
+See here for our quick guide to worming products.

 Do I need to worm my indoor only cat?